Sand Monkeys, Tie Hacks, and River Pigs

 During the 1800s, sawmills were powered by water.
 Later, steam would turn timber into the Valley’s economic engine.

-Sand Monkeys, Tie Hacks, and River Pigs tells the story of the men who laid their lives on the line every time they went out to work.
+Lumberjacks, Tie Hacks & River Pigs tells the story of the men who laid their lives on the line every time they went out to work.

 The timeline of the logging industry that began in 1875 is chronicled through artifacts, photographs, and documents, that depict what everyday life was like in remote logging camps.